Each vehicle comes with a battery light on the dashboard. This light works as a warning in case the battery has a problem.

 On the same note, ensure you do not switch off the engine.
 Letting the car stay idle takes less energy than restarting it.

 The other thing is to read your car manual.
 Check the instructions on what to do when the battery light comes on.

-If your battery light goes on, you can at least make to drive to a service facility or at home.
-As long as there is some juice left in the car battery, then your vehicle will continue running.
+If your battery light goes on, you can at least make it to drive to a service facility or at home.
+As long as there is some juice left in the car battery, your vehicle will continue running.

 However, if your alternator is bad or the charging system is faulty, unfortunately, your car will die because the engine cannot run with a drained battery.

-And in case you switch off the car engine, then, you cannot restart it.
+And in case you switch off the car engine, you cannot restart it.
 This is because the battery barely has enough charge to power the starter motor.

 Is It Safe To Drive A Car With The Battery Light On?

 Though you can drive with a battery light on, the question here is whether it is indeed safe to do so.

 The battery light comes on to indicate a severe issue that needs an urgent diagnosis.
 Therefore, driving with a battery light on is not a great idea.